haijin-development/haiku/README.md

 <a name="c-3-1"></a>
 ### Haiku sintax

-Haiku is a minimalist html template that uses indentation to avoid closing tags explictely.
+Haiku is a minimalist HTML template builder that uses indentation to avoid closing tags explicitly.

 <a name="c-3-1-1"></a>
 #### Html tags